Van Geemen--Sarti involutions and elliptic fibrations on K3 surfaces double cover of $\mathbb{P}^2$: Elliptic fibrations on : existence and equations in case b)

 \section{Elliptic fibrations on $X_{(r,22-r,\delta)}$: existence and equations in case b)}

-We prove the existence of the fibrations with at least one special curve not contained in the reducible fibers, listed in proposition \ref{prop: classification finite MW}.
-As in case a) (Section \ref{section:existence case 1}), to prove the existence of these fibrations, it suffices to find a class $F$ in $NS(X_{(r,22-r,\delta)})$ which is the class of the general fiber of an elliptic fibration with the required reducible fibers.
-We give a geometrical construction to obtain the class $F$.
+In this section we prove the existence of the elliptic fibrations listed in Proposition \ref{prop: classification finite MW} (these are the elliptic fibrations with at least one special curve not contained in the reducible fibers).
+As in case a) (Section \ref{section:existence case 1}), to prove the existence of these fibrations, it suffices to find a nef divisor $F$ in $\NS(X_{(r,22-r,\delta)})$ whose associated map is an elliptic fibration with the required properties.
+The class $F$ is obtained in a very geometrical way from the properties of the double cover $X_{(r,22-r,\delta)}\ra \mathbb{P}^2$ (see Construction \ref{construction} and Examples \ref{ex: pencil-17-5-1}, \ref{example: 17-5-1 not line}).
+The geometrical construction of $F$ allows us to write explicit equations for the classified elliptic fibrations (see Example \ref{ex: B13}).